KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 mathjax: false
 ---

-These are notes about using a services-oriented approach with Ruby on Rails applications mostly based on [Service Oriented Design with Ruby and Rails](https://www.amazon.com/Service-Oriented-Design-Rails-Addison-Wesley-Professional/dp/0321659368).
-The book is excellently written and dense with many complete code examples and useful takeaways related to the topic and related issues.
-It is a bit old (it does not mention microservices once) but it is still definitely worth reading.
+These are notes on [Service Oriented Design with Ruby and Rails](https://www.amazon.com/Service-Oriented-Design-Rails-Addison-Wesley-Professional/dp/0321659368).
+This book has a lot of complete code examples and useful advice about the topic.
+It is a bit old but still worth reading.
 My review: it's a buy.

 # What is a service?